TMR sticksChoice of Gamepadla

 For comparison, many budget gamepads show asymmetry levels above 30%, while high-end controllers typically stay below 10% for better uniformity.

 Learn more about how different gamepads perform in the Stick Asymmetry test and how to conduct such a test in this article.
+You can learn how to test joystick asymmetry yourself from this video.

 Circle Error